jclark/pc-ptp-ntp-guide/gps.md

 # GPS receivers

+With a PC, it's generally more convenient to use GPS receiver that has its own case, rather than one that is designed to be put inside a case with a computer.
+This allows you to see the blinking PPS LED.

-My top recommendation is the BG7TBL TS-1: this provides a high-quality timing receiver, in a form that is convenient to use with a PC, at an inexpensive price.
+My top recommendation is the BG7TBL TS-1: this provides a high-quality timing receiver, in a separate case, at an inexpensive price.

 ## BG7TBL TS-1